tpm2-software/tpm2-tools/man/tpm2_getekcertificate.1.md

 # DESCRIPTION

-**tpm2_getekcertificate**(1) - Retrieve the Endorsement key Certificate for the TPM endorsement key from the TPM manufacturer's endorsement certificate hosting server.
-The argument specifies the URL address for the ek certificate portal.
+**tpm2_getekcertificate**(1) - Retrieve the endorsement key certificate.
+The certificate is present either on the TCG specified TPM NV indices OR on the TPM manufacturer's endorsement certificate hosting server.
+Following are the conditions dictating the certificate location lookup.

+1. NV-Index:

+    Default search location when **ARGUMENT** is not specified.

+2. Intel-EK-certificate-server:

+    Search location when EK certificate could not be found in the NV index AND tpmEPSgenerated bit is CLEAR AND manufacturer is INTC.

+3. Intel-EK-Re-certification-server:

+    Search location when EK certificate could not be found in the NV index AND tpmEPSgenerated bit is SET AND manufacturer is INTC.

+    Note:

+    In this operation information is provided regarding additional software to be run as part of the re-provisioning/ re-certification service.

+    After re-provisioning/ recertification process is complete, EK certificates can be read from the NV indexes by running another instance of **tpm2_getekcertificate**.

+4. Generic or other EK-certificate-server:

+    Search location when **ARGUMENT** specifies the EK certificate web hosting address.

 # OPTIONS

   * **-o**, **\--ek-certificate**=_FILE_ or _STDOUT_:

-    The fileto save the Endorsement key certificate retrieved from the TPM manufacturer provisioning server.
-Defaults to stdout if not specified.
+    The file to save the Endorsement key certificate.
+When EK certificates are found in the TPM NV indices, this option can be specified additional times to save the RSA and ECC EK certificates in order.
+The tool will warn if additional EK certificates are found on the TPM NV indices and only a single output file is specified.
+If the option isn't specified all the EK certificates retrieved either from the manufacturer web hosting or from the TPM NV indices, are output to stdout.

   * **-X**, **\--allow-unverified**:

     Specifies to attempt connecting with the TPM manufacturer provisioning server without verifying server certificate.
+This option is irrelevant when EK certificates are found on the TPM NV indices.

     **WARNING**: This option should be used only on platforms with older CA certificates.